AstroNvim/astrocore/README.md

     highlighturl = true, -- enable or disable highlighting of urls on start -- table for defining the size of the max file for all features, above these limits we disable features like treesitter. large_buf = {
-      notify = true, -- whether or not to display a notification when a large file is detected size = 1024 * 100, -- max file size (or false to disable check) lines = 10000, -- max number of lines (or false to disable check)
+      enabled = function(bufnr) return true end, -- whether to enable large file detection for a buffer notify = true, -- whether or not to display a notification when a large file is detected size = 1024 * 100, -- max file size (or false to disable check) lines = 10000, -- max number of lines (or false to disable check)